xta0/xta0.me/_posts/2024-11-26-GenAI-LLM-RLHF.md

 Model Distillation is a technique that focuses on having a larger teacher model train a smaller student model. <mark>The student model learns to statistically mimic the behavior of the teacher model</mark>, either just in the final prediction layer or in the model's hidden layers as well.

-- You start with your fine tune LLM as your teacher model and create a smaller LLM for your student model.
+- You start with your fine-tuned LLM as your teacher model and create a smaller LLM for your student model.
 - You freeze the teacher model's weights and use it to generate completions for your training data
 - At the same time, you generate completions for the training data using your student model.
 - <mark>The knowledge distillation between teacher and student model is achieved by minimizing a loss function called the distillation loss</mark>.
 To calculate this loss, distillation uses the probability distribution over tokens that is produced by the teacher model's softmax layer